paulcaseys/backbone-pages-with-demand-loading/README.md

-A Backbone.js base, using the common PureMVC and Gaia framework conventions
+A Backbone.js base
 ==================================================

-A starting point for backbone.js projects
+Using common PureMVC and Gaia framework conventions.
+A good starting point for backbone.js projects.

 * Most functionality is in 'js/app'
 * Libraries are in 'js/libs'